aninhasalesp/shape_challenge/README.md

 The project provides three essential files:

-`equipment_failure_sensors.txt`: The log file with sensor data when a failure occurs
+`equipment_failure_sensors.rar`: The log file with sensor data when a failure occurs

 `equipment_sensors.csv`: A file with the relationships between sensors and equipment